ryanhellyer/unique-headers/readme.txt

 Version 1.3.9: Fixing error which caused header images to disappear on upgrading (data was still available just not accessed correctly).<br />
 Version 1.3.8: Modification translation system to work with changes on WordPress.org.<br />
 Version 1.3.7: Addition of Spanish translation<br />
-Version 1.3.1: Adjustment to match post meta key to other plugins, for compatibilty reasons.<br />
+Version 1.3.1: Adjustment to match post meta key to other plugins, for compatibility reasons.<br />
-Version 1.3: Total rewrite to use custom built in system for media uploads.
+Version 1.3: Total rewrite to use custom built-in system for media uploads.
 Also adapted taxonomies to use ID's and added support for extra post-types and taxonomies.<br />
 Version 1.2: Converted to use the class from the Multiple Featured Images plugin<br />
 Version 1.1: Added support for tags <br />
 Version 1.0.4: Added support for displaying a category specific image on the single post pages<br />